alfonsosanchezbeato/dpdk-snap/README.md

 cd dpdk-snap
 snapcraft
 ```
-Once the snap is installed, you will need to connect four plugs:
+Once the snap is installed, you will need to connect these plugs:

 ```
-sudo snap connect dpdk-wililupy:network-observe core:network-observe
+snap connect dpdk-wililupy:dpdk-control
-sudo snap connect dpdk-wililupy:hardware-observe core:hardware-observe
+snap connect dpdk-wililupy:hardware-observe
+snap connect dpdk-wililupy:hugepages-control
+snap connect dpdk-wililupy:kernel-module-control
+snap connect dpdk-wililupy:kernel-module-observe
+snap connect dpdk-wililupy:network
+snap connect dpdk-wililupy:network-bind
+snap connect dpdk-wililupy:network-control
+snap connect dpdk-wililupy:network-observe
-sudo snap connect dpdk-wililupy:process-control core:process-control
+snap connect dpdk-wililupy:process-control
-sudo snap connect dpdk-wililupy:system-observe core:system-observe
+snap connect dpdk-wililupy:system-observe
 ```
-Then you can test on x86 by doing the following:
+Then you can test by doing the following (/dev/hugepages can be another
+folder accessible by the snap):

 ```
 sudo -s
-mkdir -p /mnt/huge
+mkdir -p /dev/hugepages
-mount -t hugetlbfs nodev /mnt/huge echo 1024 > /sys/devices/system/node/node0/hugepages/hugepages-2048kB/nr_hugepages
+mount -t hugetlbfs -o pagesize=2M nodev /dev/hugepages echo 1024 > /sys/devices/system/node/node0/hugepages/hugepages-2048kB/nr_hugepages
-dpdk-wililupy.testpmd -- -i
+sudo dpdk-wililupy.testpmd -- -i
 ```

+Instead of dynamically creating the hugepages pool, it is possible to
+creating them by using kernel parameters.
+For instance, on Mellanox
-On Mellanox SmartNICs, add these parameters to the kernel command line instead:
+SmartNICs, add to the kernel command line:

     default_hugepagesz=2097152 hugepagesz=2097152 hugepages=1024

-Make sure you have compiled the snap on a chroot with the appropriate Mellanox libraries installed.
+Make sure you have compiled the snap on a chroot with the appropriate

-You can also install this from the snap store in the edge and beta channels:

-`sudo snap install dpdk-wililupy --beta --devmode`

-This will install the LTS version (17.11) while `edge` will install the latest DPDK version (18.11-rc0)
-You can upgrade using snap as well:

-`sudo snap refresh dpdk-wililupy --edge --devmode`

-### This is only for Ubuntu Bionic Beaver (18.04) with the stock kernel (4.15.0-34-generic).
-It has not been tested with any other OS
+Mellanox libraries installed.